Taylor Swift in Tampa: What you need to know from parking to when she'll take the stage

 TAMPA, Fla. — The countdown is on, Swifties.

-Singer, songwriter and all-around icon Taylor Swift bringing her Eras Tour to Tampa for three nights next week: April 13, April 14 and April 15.
+Singer, songwriter and all-around icon Taylor Swift bringing her Eras Tour to Tampa for three nights this week: April 13, April 14 and April 15.

 And if you were one of the lucky ones who got tickets, here's everything you need to know before you head to Raymond James Stadium.